 - Linking theory, reflection and action – within and beyond the classroom

-– Curricula that respond to students’ unique passions, interests and goals
+- Customizable curricula that engage students’ unique passions, interests and goals

 - Multi-faceted, interactive online courses that bring virtual learning to life

-When asked by my German relatives about my decision to attend and teach at a seminary, I responded: “Dieser Weg ermöglichte mir, meine tiefste Menschlichkeit einzuleben.”
+When asked by my German relatives about my decision to attend and teach at a seminary, I expressed it this way: “Dieser Weg ermöglichte mir, meine tiefste Menschlichkeit einzuleben.”
 Or in English: “This path enabled me to live into my deepest humanity.”